mirukana/mirage/README.md

 - **Multiple accounts** in one client
 - Set your display name and profile picture
 - Import/export **E2E** key files
-- Inspect, rename and manually verify your sessions
+- Inspect, rename, manually verify and sign out one or multiple sessions

 ### Rooms